Ada746/The-Royal-Chronicle/README.md

 ## Overview

-The Kingdom of POLITEHNICA has waged a century of wars, and the Royal Archives overflow with unsorted scrolls.
+The Kingdom has waged a century of wars, and the Royal Archives overflow with unsorted scrolls.
 The Royal Scribe is ordered to organize the **Knight Registry** — a record of all knights who have sworn allegiance to the crown — using a **Binary Search Tree (BST)** ordered by each knight's **Bravery Score**: a unique integer awarded by the King for acts in combat.

 ---